Standards of Training, Certification & Watchkeeping

 Why doesn't one size fit all with STCW?

-When STCW was revised in 1995 we all expected that the new standard would harmonize the training requirements and therefore allow mariners to complete their training in various parts of the world based on where they desired to go to school or based on where the vessel is based.
+When STCW was revised in 1995 and again in 2010, we all expected that the new standards would harmonize the training requirements and therefore allow mariners to complete their training in various parts of the world based on where they desired to go to school or based on where the vessel is based.
 Unfortunately, things just haven't worked out that way with many countries.
 This is especially difficult for mariners with multiple licenses issued by various administrations and for those who are certificated by one country and work on a vessel flagged in another country.
 The reason for this problem is that in order to be considered a "white list" or fully compliant country, the IMO requires each administration to guarantee that proper oversight has been and is continuously performed on each school issuing training certificates.
 It is impossible for the USCG to oversee schools in foreign countries and vice versa.
 That is why MPT and some other schools in this country have applied to many different countries for recognition.
 This is a very costly process because it requires auditing by each country on a regular basis.
 In addition, some countries are not interested in approving schools outside their jurisdiction.
 This is why it is so important to ensure that the school a mariner attends for training is recognized by the country issuing the license and also that the Flag State of the vessel will accept a license/CoC issued by that country.

 Why don't all STCW Certificates look the same, isn't this a standard?